oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 below) also prevent abuse of the phished access token at the legitimate resource server.

-The audience can basically be expressed using logical names or physical addresses (like URLs).
+The audience can be expressed using logical names or physical addresses (like URLs).
 In order to prevent phishing, it is necessary to use the actual URL the client will send requests to.
 In the phishing case, this URL will point to the counterfeit resource